pip-services/pip-services-docs/content/en/node/redis/cache/redis_cache.md

 #### store
-Stores a value in the cache with and expiration time.
+Stores a value in the cache with an expiration time.

 > `public` store(correlationId: string, key: string, value: any, timeout: number): Promise\<any\>